 For key scientific publications that have helped advance Progeria research since the 2003 Progeria gene discovery, visit our What’s News in Progeria Research section.

 Also, you can access information on the NORD (National Organization of Rare Diseases) web site.
 Go to http://www.rarediseases.org/, and click on their Rare Diseases Database, then type “Hutchinson Gilford Progeria” in the search box, and a page on Progeria will appear.
-If you want a more detailed report, I believe it costs $7.50.
+If you want a detailed report, there may be a cost.